Automating VSchema Sync with Python Scripts

 def _fetch_current_vschema(self, keyspace: str) -> str:

-"""Fetch the live VSchema JSON string for a keyspace via vtadmin REST API."""
+"""Fetch the live VSchema JSON string for a keyspace via the vtadmin REST API."""

 # vtadmin REST path: GET /api/keyspaces/{keyspace}/vschema